Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Introduction

 \subsection{Scaling limit results: Uniform spanning tree in polygons}

-In order to state our scaling limit results, we first introduce some common notation.
-The square lattice $\Z^2$ is the graph with vertex set $V(\Z^2):=\{(m, n) \colon m, n\in \Z\}$ and edge set $E(\Z^2)$ given by edges between nearest neighbors.
-This is our primal lattice.
-Its dual lattice is denoted by $(\Z^2)^*$.
-The medial lattice $(\Z^2)^{\diamond}$ is the graph with centers of edges of $\Z^2$ as vertex set and edges connecting nearest vertices.
-In this article, when we add the subscript or superscript $\delta$, we mean that subgraphs of the lattices $\Z^2, (\Z^2)^*, (\Z^2)^\diamond$ have been scaled by $\delta > 0$.
-We consider the models in the scaling limit $\delta \to 0$.

-Now, consider a sequence of medial polygons $(\Omega^{\delta, \diamond}; x_1^{\delta, \diamond}, \ldots, x_{2N}^{\delta, \diamond})$ on $\delta(\Z^2)^{\diamond}$.
-A common notion of convergence for such a sequence is termed after Carath\'{e}odory, see Section~\ref{subsec::ust_cvg_observable}.
-However, for our purposes, the following stronger notion of convergence, phrased in terms of a curve metric, is relevant.
-The set $\LC$ of planar oriented curves, that is, continuous mappings from $[0,1]$ to $\C$ modulo reparameterization, is a complete and separable metric space with metric
+We now consider UST on a scaled square lattice (see the precise formulation in Section~\ref{sec::ust}).
+Suppose that $(\Omega^{\delta, \diamond}; x_1^{\delta, \diamond}, \ldots, x_{2N}^{\delta, \diamond})$ is a sequence of medial polygons on $\delta(\Z^2)^{\diamond}$.
+A common notion of convergence for such a sequence is termed after Carath\'{e}odory (see Section~\ref{subsec::ust_cvg_observable}).
+However, for our purposes, the following stronger notion of convergence phrased in terms of a curve metric is relevant.
+The set $\curveSpace$ of planar oriented curves, that is, continuous mappings from $[0,1]$ to $\C$ modulo reparameterization, is a complete and separable metric space